pankaj139/system-design-interview-solutions/cdn_system_design.md

 - **SSL termination** - Handle TLS at edge, reduce origin CPU load
 - **Origin protection** - Only edge IPs can reach origin, prevent direct attacks

+### 🎯 Interview Questions - Security & DDoS Protection

+**Beginner Level:**
+1. **Q:** "What security considerations would you have for a CDN?"
+   - **A:** DDoS protection, SSL/TLS termination, origin server protection, and traffic filtering to prevent malicious requests.

+2. **Q:** "How would you protect a CDN from DDoS attacks?"
+   - **A:** Distributed DDoS protection, traffic filtering, rate limiting, and intelligent traffic routing to mitigate attacks.

+3. **Q:** "What happens when a CDN is attacked by malicious actors?"
+   - **A:** DDoS protection mechanisms, traffic filtering, rate limiting, and incident response procedures.

+**Intermediate Level:**
+4. **Q:** "How would you design security for a CDN that needs to handle 1 billion requests per day?"
+   - **A:** Distributed security infrastructure, DDoS protection, traffic filtering, and intelligent traffic routing.

+5. **Q:** "What happens if your security system goes down during peak traffic?"
+   - **A:** Fallback security mechanisms, traffic filtering, and recovery procedures to maintain protection.

+6. **Q:** "How would you handle security for a CDN that needs to work across multiple data centers?"
+   - **A:** Cross-region security, distributed DDoS protection, and global traffic filtering.

+**Advanced Level:**
+7. **Q:** "Design security for a CDN that needs to support real-time video streaming."
+   - **A:** Edge security processing, DDoS protection, traffic filtering, and intelligent content routing.

+8. **Q:** "How would you handle security for a CDN that needs to support custom domains and enterprise features?"
+   - **A:** Custom domain security, enterprise security policies, and advanced threat protection.

+9. **Q:** "What security optimizations would you implement for a CDN with high throughput?"
+   - **A:** Distributed security, intelligent traffic filtering, and performance-optimized security measures.

+**System Design Deep Dive:**
+10. **Q:** "How would you design security for a CDN that needs to support custom domains and enterprise features?"
+    - **A:** Custom domain security, enterprise security policies, and advanced threat protection.

 ---

 ## Section 9: Monitoring & Analytics